nickeblewis/nicklewis.net.7/blog-drafts/Write52 Drafts/write52-6/write52-6.md

 I love the ultra-wide angle lens that comes as one of the trio of lenses with the Max Pro, as it opens up a whole hose of new opportunities and by jove it is very wide indeed.
 I like using it for perspectives where you wouldn't instantly reach for a 14mm focal length under normal circumstances like these shots here.

+- decide on images to paste in here

 ## video

+- collate a video with a bit of music, push up to Vimeo and link in here

 ## pixelmator photo

+- quick mention of this app £4.99

 ## The mighty Brecon Beacons

+- More photos from the Brecon's

+Apologies for this article being a bit short this week, to be frank it's incredible I've been able to push out an article at all, such a frantic week!